tseli0s/nvdialog/README.md

 int main(int argc, char **argv)
 {
-        /*
-         * First we need to initialize NvDialog, otherwise
-         * we might end up with alot of runtime errors and bugs.
-        */
         if (nvd_init(argv[0]) != 0) {
                 puts("Failed to initialize NvDialog.\n");
                 exit(EXIT_FAILURE);
         }

-        /*
-         * "Building" the dialog.
-         * In this step we add all the data required to create
-         * a dialog into a single variable.
-The dialog will not be
-         * shown until we call nvd_show_dialog().
-        */
         NvdDialogBox* dialog = nvd_dialog_box_new(
                 "Hello, world!", // Title of the dialog "Hello world !
 This is a dialog box created using libnvdialog!", // Message of the dialog